 - An officer can be removed from service by a simple majority vote by the Senate.
-If the Senate President is removed, Section 4D applies.
+If the Senate President is removed, Article III, Section 7 applies.
 All officers have the right to appeal in writing to the Executive Committee within ten (10) University business days of the Senate vote.

-- If an office other than the Senate President is vacated, nominations of current members to replace the officer will be accepted at the next regularly scheduled meeting.
+- If an office other than the Senate President is vacated or not filled during the Officer Election process, nominations of current members to replace the officer will be accepted at the next regularly scheduled meeting.
 The Senate will then hold an election by majority vote to select a replacement to serve for the remainder of the term of office.